 Most scaling companies will tell you they're "deploying AI."
 When you look at what's actually running in production, you find a handful of Copilot licences, a team using ChatGPT for drafting, and one engineer who built a script that summarises meeting notes.

 That's not AI deployment.
 That's AI exposure.
-And the distinction matters — because the companies that are actually transforming are doing something categorically different.
+And the distinction matters.
+The companies that are actually transforming are doing something categorically different.

 The clearest way to describe the gap is through the capability spectrum of AI agents.
 There are three meaningful levels.